|Elliott Sound Products||Project 12A|

 The regulator shown in Figure 3 is a better proposition these days, and silicon NPN transistors can be used for Q1 and Q2.
 A single Darlington device could also be used.
 It may be necessary to reduce R1 from the 820 Ohms shown, depending on the gain of the transistors.
 Again, I will leave that to prospective constructors (assuming that anyone wants to build one ).

 There's not a great deal to say about the amp.
 It is simple, and as such may appeal to some readers.
 The three diode string sets the bias, and it will be found to be quite variable in real life.
-Ideally, the diodes should be mounted in contact with the heatsink, but if the sink is adequately sized this should not be necessary.
+Ideally, the diodes should be mounted in contact with the heatsink, but if the sink is adequately sized this may not be necessary.
+I recommend that it be done regardless.

 With an open loop gain of only 180 (45dB), there is not as much feedback as we are used to with modern amps.
 However, the amp remains essentially flat to 10kHz open loop, and this is dramatically better than most amps having a massively high open-loop gain.
 Because of the small amount of feedback, it may be thought that output impedance would be somewhat higher than we have come to expect.
 This is not the case though, and Zoutwill normally be less than 100 milliohms (a damping factor of >80 for an 8Ω load).